 Who Gets to Claim the Child as a Dependent?

 Check with a tax attorney to work out a situation that offers the most benefit to everyone involved.
-Parents can often come to an equitable agreement in this situation, especially if the parents are in two different income tax brackets.
+Parents can often come to an equitable agreement in this situation, especially if the parents are in different income tax brackets.